 Sister Giac Nghiem, Adornment with Awakening, ordained as a nun in 1999.
 She is French and often goes out to lead Days of Mindfulness and retreats in France.

-Skillful Means for Emotional Healing by John Bell
+Skillful Means for Emotional Healing

 In the mid-1990s, John Bell began leading workshops on handling stress for the young people and staff in the YouthBuild programs throughout the United States.
 At the workshop, John introduced them to meditation and to methods of emotional healing.